 - at this stage thrombosis often affects the deep veins;

-- among complications - thrombophlebitis, thromboembolism of the pulmonary artery.
+- among the complications - thrombophlebitis, pulmonary embolism.

 The walls of the veins become more permeable, the lymph enters the blood, the trophic is broken and inflammation occurs (10-15% of cases).
 The last stage of CVI is a venous trophic ulcer (4% of cases)